LexMainye/nbo_innovation_sprint/Finetuning/Non_standard_speech_results/Baseline/whisper_small_eng_baseline_report.md

 | Validation | 572           | 342                    |
 | Test       | 993           | 705                    |

 ### 2.3.
-Fine-Tuning Strategy
+Baseline Fine-Tuning Strategy

-My fine-tuning approach involved the following key decisions:
+For this initial approach, I implemented a conservative fine-tuning strategy:

-*   **Partial Fine-tuning:** To retain the strong language modeling capabilities of the pre-trained decoder, I chose to freeze its weights.
-I only trained the **encoder** and the **projection layer**, which are more directly involved in learning the acoustic features of the input audio.
+*   **Partial Fine-tuning:** I froze the decoder weights to preserve language modeling capabilities, training only the **encoder** and **projection layer**
-*   **Data Augmentation (SpecAugment):** I used SpecAugment to create more robust acoustic representations.
-This technique randomly masks parts of the audio in the frequency and time domains, which helps the model generalize better.
+*   **Basic Data Augmentation:** Used SpecAugment as a starting point for robustness
-*   **Hyperparameters:** The training was configured with the following hyperparameters:
+*   **Initial Hyperparameters:** These represent my first configuration attempt and will be optimized in future work:
     *   **Learning Rate:** 1e-4
     *   **LR Scheduler:** Polynomial decay
     *   **Warmup Steps:** 50